 Certain amounts in prior periods' consolidated financial statements presented have been reclassified to conform to the current year's presentation.
-This reclassification includes separate disclosures for "interest income", "interest expense", and "other expense" on the condensed consolidated statements of income, all of which were previously within "interest and other income, net".
+This reclassification includes separate disclosures for "sale of investments" and "purchases of investments" on the condensed consolidated statements of cash flows, which were previously within "sale (purchase) of investments, net".